Last Updated on April 5, 2026 by PostUpgrade

 Micro-introduction

 Effective page architecture determines how both humans and AI engines interpret information.
+This architectural logic becomes clearer when examined within the broader framework of Generative Engine Optimization, which explains how AI-driven search engines evaluate structure, clarity, and semantic organization when selecting sources for generated answers.
 Generative systems prioritize semantic order, factual coherence, and readability.

 As explained by Stanford HAI research, language models process content hierarchically — identifying topics, relations, and intent through layout cues.